 There has been a retreat here at Shasta for the last four or so days which I’ve been involved with.
 Thus little time to write here.
 I’ve not so much been leading it as walking beside or perhaps walking along behind!
-However it has been it’s been an intense time, with morn to night activity.
+However, it has been an intense time, with morn to night activity.

 Spare a thought for Muji who is in declining health and for Jim and Nancy too who are looking after him.
 Intense times.